 - Faculty and staff hearings will be held each month that school is in session full time.

-- A person requesting a hearing may be present at his or her parking violation hearing and may present information as permitted by the director regarding the citation.
+- A person requesting a hearing may be present at his/her/their parking violation hearing and may present information as permitted by the director regarding the citation.

 - A diagram or other pertinent information describing details concerning the citation may be submitted to the office of campus life.